On triples of ideal chambers in A2-buildings: Introduction

-In the general case, we introduce an invariant for generic triples of flags in $\PP$, generalizing the usual triple ratio the {\em (geometric) triple ratio}, which still make sense then the building $\Es$ is exotic (non algebraic), whereas the usual triple ratio is not defined anymore.
-We define it as the triple of following cross ratios in $\PP$, obtained from the four lines $\D_1, \p_1\p_2, \p_1\p_{23}, \p_1\p_3$ by cyclic permutation of the three last one.
+In the general case, we introduce an invariant for \genericTF{} triples of flags in $\PP$, analoguous to the algebraic triple ratio: the {\em geometric triple ratio}, which still make sense when the building $\Es$ is exotic (non algebraic), whereas the algebraic triple ratio is not defined anymore.
+We define it as the triple

+of the following cross ratios in $\PP$, which are the cross ratios obtained from the four lines $\D_1, \p_1\p_2, \p_1\p_{23}, \p_1\p_3$ by cyclic permutation of the three last one: